John Barrow (American politician): LGBT rights

-Barrow's voting record on abortion is mixed.
-In 2007, Barrow received a 100% approval rating from NARAL Pro-Choice America, a pro-choice group, and also received a 0% approval rating from the National Right to Life Committee, a pro-Life organization.
-However, in 2006, he received only a 35% approval rating from NARAL, and in November 2009, he voted to allow insurance plans to offer abortion coverage, as long as it wasn't subsidized by the government.
+Barrow was one of 34 Democrats to vote for the Federal Marriage Amendment in 2006, which sought to define marriage as being between one man and one woman.
+Four years later, he voted for the Don't Ask, Don't Tell Repeal Act of 2010, which allowed LGBT Americans to serve openly in the United States Armed Forces.

 Stimulus spending

 Barrow voted for the American Recovery and Reinvestment Act.
 He was one of 44 Democrats in the House to vote against the American Clean Energy and Security Act, also known as the cap and trade bill.

 Intellectual property

 In 2011, Rep. Barrow became a co-sponsor of Bill H.R.3261 otherwise known as the Stop Online Piracy Act.